Neocortex Real-Time 3D Inspection Uses Scalable Off-the-Shelf Sensors

 Traditionally, pallet inspection has been done visually with varying levels of manual handling or automated machinery, requiring the pallet to be lifted and flipped to see all surfaces.
 Stringent and frequent audits are required to reduce the variability of visual inspection.
 Traditional 2D vision is not as reliable as 3D due to the limitations of the technology and the structure of a pallet.
 Replicating manual inspection requires a flexible, automated vision system that quickly identifies a wide range of defects, including raised nails, and wood damage – whether split, loose, or missing – at a productive line speed.
 Universal’s 3D solution sees more of the pallet at a faster rate than current approaches.

-In fact, CHEP, the global leader in pallet and container pooling services, has selected the Universal Robotics Spatial Vision Inspection (SVI) solution for automated 3D pallet inspection worldwide.
+CHEP, the global leader in pallet and container pooling services, has selected Universal’s 3D Inspection Application for automated 3D pallet inspection worldwide.